 I was obsessed with Rome before I ever visited.
 I loved history and languages and, when my high school Latin club planned a trip to Italy, I signed up.
 We only spent about 24 hours in Rome, but I was immediately hooked and wanted to know every square inch.
 I moved to Rome in 2003 and realized it was the city's complexities and peripheral neighborhoods—rather than the superficial beauty of the historic center—that would hold my attention for a lifetime.

 For me, Rome is a series of realities bound to the dozens of districts that populate the map.
-Each neighborhood and its markets and squares are the result of unique and constant evolution.
-There is no single Rome and the city experience changes-—often profoundly—from one district to the next.
+Each neighborhood and its markets and squares are the results of unique and constant evolution.
+There is no single Rome, and the city experiences changes-—often profoundly—from one district to the next.

 Here's what I'd do on my One Perfect Day in Rome: